nicoleajoy/Breakout/README.md

 ## How to Run

 1. Download zip file
-2. Extract contents
+2. Extract `Breakout.zip`
-3. Load `main.exe` located in `Breakout/main` subfolder
+3. Open `Breakout/main.pde` with Processing

 ## How to Play